tjkuson/chess-cpp/README.md

 - Templates
 - Substantial input/output interface, namely reading and writing to storage

-## Project status

-Project is in progress.

 ## Licence

-This project is open-source and available under the [GNU GPL version 3](LICENCE) or later.
+This project is distributed under the [GNU GPL version 3](LICENCE).